JosieOnGit/Luniks/Historic Events/Stories/Leremkov - LOGS.md

 Emilia, I will make my way to Earth, but I will bring you along with me.
 Even if I need to personally take matters in my own hands and take his life by force, I will do so.
 I will never forgive this man for the damage he has done to you, to everyone else.
 Leo and I both agreed that we would make this our life goal, that we would track down Leremkov and put an end to this once and for all.
 Even though the irreversible damage has been dealt, and many others have lost family or friends, just like I had lost you, I will make sure that nobody else will need to suffer like you have.

 I love you, rest easy.

+## Log 12-01-2091
+// Context: Soon after Dénis lands and takes temporary residence in Poland in the hunt for Leremkov, ultimately leading towards a dead end.

+### Drafted Log
+Hey Emilia, remind me to travel back to Kérisant and never again travel between planets.
+It's a stomach-turning experience, and I really have no idea how they made this commercial.

+But with that said, you can assume that I made my way to Earth, to Poland now.
+Leo, Emil, and myself were granted a temporary home in the outskirts of Toruń, a city I had never heard of before but seemingly holds a vast amount of history.
+It's going to be a long hunt, Poland might not be as big as Kérisant itself, but it would be trying to find a needle in a haystack, we need to track down a basement laboratory in an area as big as the Biszhúvek and Gálinian provinces combined.